All About Prenuptial Agreements: Frequently Asked Questions

 What does a prenup NOT protect?

-A prenup cannot protect your rights to child support or child custody if the children aren’t yet born when the prenup is signed.
+A prenup cannot protect your rights regarding child support or child custody if the children aren’t yet born when the prenup is signed.

-Additionally, a prenup may not protect you if you don’t get proper legal advice or if you enter into it too quickly and do not give your partner adequate time to carefully consider the terms.
+Additionally, a prenup may not protect your interests if you don’t get proper legal advice or if you enter into the agreement too quickly without giving your partner adequate time to carefully consider the terms.
 You should take the time necessary to seek legal advice and thoroughly review a prenup beforehand.

-Deciding on whether a prenuptial agreement is right for your situation can be a sensitive topic for many couples and an uncomfortable topic to discuss when starting your future as a married couple.
-If you have additional questions on prenuptial agreements, contact us today.
+Deciding on whether a prenuptial agreement is right for your situation can be a sensitive topic for many couples, especially when they are preparing to start their married future together.
+If you have additional questions about prenuptial agreements, we would be happy to talk to you.
+Just give us a call at 646-798-4740 or complete the form below.